Data8/Duplicare7Migration/README.md

 The source code for the Duplicare 7 XrmToolBox Migration Tool is publicly available.
 You can review the code to understand the migration process and make modifications if desired.

+## How to use

+If you would like to use our released version, please download the latest .dll file from the releases and place it in the "Plugins" folder, wherever your XrmToolBox tool is saved.

 ## Note

 If you are online and have an existing Duplicare integration, you will be required to follow this migration process to ensure continued functionality.